Great Neck Conservation Area - Wareham, MA

 Weld: Indian Neck Associates (11 acres), 1981

 Mink Cove-Elkins: Grace Minot Peirce, 1976 (9 acres); Dr. William L. Elkins, 1979, 1980 (16.6 acres)

 John W. Peirce, a founding director of Wildlands Trust, was the mastermind behind the acquisition of Great Neck Conservation Area and other properties in Wareham.
 His long-range vision and careful planning facilitated a number of important conservation successes.
 He and his wife donated several key parcels in the Conservation Area.

 The trail leads across Philip Saltonshall-Weld Memorial Forest, owned by the New England Forestry Foundation.
 Follow the loop trail to Mink-Cove Elkins Reservation.
 This coastal preserve is a delight for birders and naturalists with its dramatic views of Mink Cove.
 Watch for wintergreen, sheep laurel, bearberry, and mountain laurel.
-Mayflower, a prominent heath, blooms here in late spring.
-Its small white or pink blossoms scent the air with subtle fragrance.
+Mayflower, a prominent heath, blooms here in late spring; its small white or pink blossoms scent the air with subtle fragrance.
 At the salt marsh and mud flats on the edge on Mink Cove, you may see ospreys, snowy egrets, great egrets, green-backed herons, great blue herons, and sharp-tailed sparrows.
-The return of the osprey has become an eagerly awaited event each spring.
+The return of the osprey is an eagerly awaited event each spring.

 Crooked River Road, Wareham, MA

 Parking area is located at Wildlands Trust sign on south side of the road.
 Street parking is also available.